 Finally, a great relationship takes time.
 SEO is no different.
 SEO has often been described as a marathon and not a sprint.
 Why?
 Similar to a long-term relationship, SEO is a long-term commitment where patience is key.

 One of the top questions I hear from new website owners involves when their website will start placing high in search engine results.

 There are no short-cuts or quick tricks to earn qualified traffic and quality backlinks.

-Mark Traphagen, Senior Director of Online Marketing for Stone Temple Consulting, said it well,<
+Mark Traphagen, former Senior Director of Online Marketing for Stone Temple Consulting, said it well,

 “Real SEO takes time.
 If it’s done right, you can be assured there will be positive results…”